Introduction

 In addition, such confidential information shall not be disclosed to any person or organization unless advised by Bangladesh Bank or legally required or required to comply with the regulatory requirements.
 However, this confidentiality requirement does not apply to the due diligence team.

-It is to be noted that the members of the due-diligence team will also be bound under the aforesaid undertaking to keep the information, document, etc. confidential.
-In addition, the due-diligence team shall not demand any information/observations made by Bangladesh Bank in relation to the affairs and the business of concerned companies from the transferee or transferor companies.
+It is to be noted that the members of the due diligence team will also be bound under the aforesaid undertaking to keep the information, documents, etc. confidential.
+In addition, the due diligence team shall not demand any information/observations made by Bangladesh Bank about the affairs and the business of concerned companies from the transferee or transferor companies.

 Step four: Due diligence report submission